 It’s important to take care of yourself before taking care of others.
 As a first step, make sure you have sufficient sleep.
 Sleep is important in improving our mood, energy, productivity, and ability to handle stress.
 Eating well can also boost our energy levels and keep us in the pink of health.

 While it can be a dread to exercise when you’re already stressed and tired.
 However, it can be a great mood booster and help you stay healthy.
 Regular exercise can help us feel more energetic as well.
 Try to aim for 30 minutes a day, breaking it up into shorter sessions if it’s easier.

-Going for regular health check-up is another aspect of self-care.
+Going for regular health check-ups is another aspect of self-care.
 While you are busy bringing your loved one to and fro medical appointments, make sure you make time for your own too.

 Shouldering the entire scope of caregiving responsibilities by yourself is bound to lead to burnout.
 We all need a little help sometimes.
 Don’t be afraid to reach out for and accept help, be it from family and friends, volunteers or professional care providers.

-In Singapore, there are several respite care options available.
-These services can help relieve you of your caregiving responsibilities in the short-term so that you can take time off for yourself.
+Home care services can help relieve you of your caregiving responsibilities in the short term so that you can take time off for yourself.